No one wants to see another horrific milestone like the one reached this week.

 Some parts of the country are reporting fewer new cases each day, but others are seeing the opposite.

-But as of Wednesday, there were 14 states in which the numbers of new cases each day were still trending upward.
+But other regions do not have the same good news.
+There were 14 states as of Wednesday in which the number of cases was still trending upward.

-Mississippi Gov. Tate Reeves warned residents to stay vigilant as the state’s stay at home order is lifted on Monday and health officials are still seeing a steady number of cases.
+Mississippi Gov. Tate Reeves warned residents to stay vigilant because the state is still seeing a steady number of cases.

 “We continue to see new cases that are closer to 300 new cases a day rather than the 200 number where we have been for some period of time,” Reeves told reporters on Thursday.